-Aspen local Wiley Maple has the body for hockey and originally was headed in that direction until skiing provided him a slap shot opportunity to ski with the U.S. Development Team.
+Aspen local Wiley Maple has the body for hockey and was headed in that direction when skiing provided him an opportunity to ski with the U.S. Development Team.
+(Peter Foley)

 Erik Fisher landed the first Audi FIS Alpine World Cup super combined points of his career as Austrian Romed Baumann captured the final win in Chamonix.